 Endometriosis arises when tissue that usually lines the inside of the uterus — the endometrium — grows outside of the womb, creating complex ectopic lesions.
 The endometrium-like lesions are painful and can severely affect the quality of life.

 Little research has been done on this disease; thus, there are no non-surgical diagnostics, treatments, or cures.
 It usually takes five to ten years for a patient to receive ‘surgical’ diagnosis, at which point the disease is already advanced.
 Surgical removal of lesions can provide relief, but lesions usually recur.
-Hysterectomy, removal of the uterus, provides more permanent relief, but leads to infertility and is not ideal for the majority of afflicted reproductive-aged women.
+Hysterectomy, removal of the uterus, provides more permanent relief, but leads to infertility and is not ideal for the majority of afflicted reproductive-aged patients.

 “There is an urgent need for answers in this field,” says Courtois.
 She plans to use an unbiased single cell approach to analyze endometrial lesions and its evolving ecosystem.
 She hopes to understand how endometriosis establishes, progresses, and spreads, and ultimately find new biomarkers for better diagnostics and therapeutics.